Kubernetes

 Domain Setup and Ingress Configuration

-Configure four fully qualified domain names (FQDNs) pointing to your ingress controller:
+Configure three fully qualified domain names (FQDNs) pointing to your ingress controller:

 UI (Konark)